F-L-A-S-H/Amazon_review/README.md

 ## How to Run
 Open the notebook in Google Colab and run all cells.
-Use the csv file provided.
+Download CSV file form kaggle( Link: 'https://www.kaggle.com/datasets/datafiniti/consumer-reviews-of-amazon-products')